marianahiroki/marianahiroki/README.md

 ## About me

-Motivated and enthusiastic entry-level socio-spatial analyst with six years of experience in the architecture and planning sector.
-Recent MSc City Design and Social Science graduate with a strong academic background in feminist city and geospatial analysis.
-My skills include project management, problem-solving and attention to detail, as well as data visualisation.
-I am passionate about generating insights from data, and I am committed to delivering the best possible findings and recommendations for my clients or employers.
+Utilizes geographic data analysis techniques and software development skills to interpret, manage, and visualize spatial data.
+Collaborates on projects involving mapping applications, database management, and coding to create innovative solutions.
+Assists in leveraging geographical information systems (GIS) and programming languages to support decision-making and enhance spatial understanding in various industries.

 ## Recent Activities
-- 🔭 I’m currently working on my tech skills and looking for a job on geospatial/socio-spatial analysis!
+- 🔭 I’m currently working on my tech skills and looking for a job in geospatial/socio-spatial analysis or as a software developer!
 - 🌱 I’m currently learning Python, SQL, R.
 - 👯 I’m looking to collaborate on mapping projects.
-- 🤔 I’m looking for help with coding in general as I'm a newbie.
+- 🤔 I’m looking for help with coding in general.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am vegan, runner and love live classic music concerts.
 I'm also a Humanitarian OSM contributor.